Timeline

 2018

-Celebrated Leonard Bernstein’s centenary with concerts around the world including Baltimore, New York, São Paulo, Israel, London, Bournemouth, Edinburgh, Dublin and Chicago, 100th anniversary celebrations
+• Celebrated Leonard Bernstein’s centenary with concerts around the world including Baltimore, New York, São Paulo, Israel, London, Bournemouth, Edinburgh, Dublin and Chicago.

 2017

-Accepted title of Conductor of Honor with the São Paulo Symphony Orchestra to begin in 2020
+• Accepted title of Conductor of Honor with the São Paulo Symphony Orchestra

 2016